MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-B-Testing-Evaluation-Approval-Mining-Products/part-7-Testing-Applicant-Third-Party/subpart-J-Electric-Motor-Assemblies/section-7.304.md

 (2) When the packing is properly compressed, the gland nut shall have—

-(i) A clearance distance of1/8 inch or more, with no maximum, to travel without interference by parts other than packing; and
+(i) A clearance distance of 1/8 inch or more, with no maximum, to travel without interference by parts other than packing; and

 (ii) A minimum of three effective threads engaged (see figures J-8, J-9, and J-10).

 (3) Packing nuts (see figure J-7) and stuffing boxes shall be secured against loosening (see figure J-11).

-(4) Compressed packing material shall be in contact with the cable jacket for a length of not less than1/2 inch.
+(4) Compressed packing material shall be in contact with the cable jacket for a length of not less than 1/2 inch.

 (5) Requirements for lead entrances in which MSHA accepted rope packing material is specified, are: